Arabic calligraphy

 Arabic calligraphy is the artistic practice of handwriting and calligraphy based on the Arabic alphabet.
-It is known in Arabic as khatt (خَطّ), derived from the word 'line', 'design', or 'construction'.
+It is known in Arabic as khatt (خَطّ), derived from the words 'line', 'design', or 'construction'.
 Kufic is the oldest form of the Arabic script.

 From an artistic point of view, Arabic calligraphy has been known and appreciated for its diversity and great potential for development.
-In fact, it has been linked in the Arabic culture to various fields such as religion, art, architecture, education and craftsmanship, which in return have played an important role in its advancement.
+In fact, it has been linked in Arabic culture to various fields such as religion, art, architecture, education and craftsmanship, which in turn have played an important role in its advancement.

 Although most Islamic calligraphy is in Arabic and most Arabic calligraphy is Islamic, the two are not identical.
 Coptic or other Christian manuscripts in Arabic, for example, have made use of calligraphy.
-Likewise, there is Islamic calligraphy in Persian or the historic Ottoman language.
+Likewise, there is Islamic calligraphy in Persian and Ottoman Turkish.

 Arabic alphabet

 The Arabic alphabet is one of the most widely used scripts in the world.
 Many scholars believe that the alphabet was created around the 4th century CE.
 The alphabet consists of 28 letters written from right to left.
 Each letter can be written in four ways, depending on where the letter is placed in a word.
 These four locations are also known as initial, medial, final and isolated.
+All letters can connect from the right side (i.e. to the preceding letter), but some do not connect from the left side (i.e. to the subsequent letter).

+Three letters can also represent long vowels in certain contexts, namely ālif (ا), wāw (و), and yā (ي).